By Jack Myers

 Imagine finding 5,000 gold coins in a pot buried under your house!
 Inconceivable, right?
 But that is exactly what happened to two Baltimore boys in 1934.
 The coins (at least most of them) were handed over to the police, and a prolonged legal battle ensued between the boys and the elderly landlords who owned the crumbling, inner-city tenement house.
 In the end, young Henry Grob and Theodore Jones prevailed, with the coins being sold at auction and the proceeds (after expenses) being put into trust until the teens reached age 21.

-For the past 80+ years it has been assumed that the golden fortune belonged to some unfortunate miser who had passed on without revealing to anyone where the treasure had been stashed.
-However, new evidence has recently surfaced which points directly to a secret Confederate society known as the Knights of the Golden Circle (K.G.C.) as the source of the immense treasure, worth more than $10 million dollars in today’s economy.
+For the past 80+ years, it has been assumed that the golden fortune belonged to some unfortunate miser who had passed on without revealing to anyone where the treasure had been stashed.
+However, new evidence has recently surfaced that points directly to a secret Confederate society known as the Knights of the Golden Circle (K.G.C.) as the source of the immense treasure, worth more than $10 million dollars in today’s economy.

 K.G.C. members also sought to add new slaveholding territories through the peculiar 19th-century institution known as “filibustering.”
 When Texas was annexed from Mexico by slave-owning Americans and added to the Union as a newly minted slave state, other Southerners saw an entrepreneurial opportunity of immeasurable proportions.
 Plots were hatched to invade Cuba, Mexico, Honduras, Nicaragua, and other lightly-defended Latin American countries.
 All were squashed, foiled, or fell apart before being launched.
 The K.G.C., which boasted some 3,000 members in Baltimore alone, was known to collect dues and initiation fees in the form of gold coinage.
 Some of that money was set aside (buried) in anticipation of funding Latin American expeditions that never materialized.

 With the national rise to power of Abraham Lincoln and his Republican Party, the K.G.C. soon found a new enemy to oppose.
-The K.G.C. sought to keep Lincoln from getting to the White House, even if it meant assassinating him on his ride to the inauguration in Washington, D.C. in 1861.
+The K.G.C. sought to keep Lincoln from getting to the White House, even if it meant assassinating him on his ride to the inauguration in Washington, D.C., in 1861.
 And if that drastic plan failed, the K.G.C. would spring into action to bring about Southern secession and the formation of the Confederate States of America.

 One of the angry Baltimoreans who joined the K.G.C. as Lincoln was ascending to power was a hot-blooded young thespian named John Wilkes Booth.
 Booth had lived on Exeter Street and is said to have been inducted into the K.G.C. during a ceremony at a house “in his neighborhood.”
-Many top Baltimore officials are said to have attended Booth’s swearing in, done in the house’s parlor which was decorated with busts and paintings of Southern politicians and heroes.
+Many top Baltimore officials are said to have attended Booth’s swearing-in, done in the house’s parlor, which was decorated with busts and paintings of Southern politicians and heroes.
 Booth took a solemn oath to protect the South and the new Confederacy at all costs.
-Not by chance, on South Central Avenue at this time just 4/10th of a mile from Booth’s home lived a candle and soap company executive named Andrew Saulsbury.
+Not by chance, on South Central Avenue at this time, just 4/10th of a mile from Booth’s home lived a candle and soap company executive named Andrew Saulsbury.
 Saulsbury was an “ardent” Southern sympathizer whose home’s parlor would later be identified as having paintings of Confederate heroes adorning the walls.
 We know this because Saulsbury’s daughter would testify to this as an elderly woman at the 1935 trial for ownership of the 5,000 gold coins.
-Captain Mattison, the secret slaver, lived just around the corner from Southern sympathizer Saulsbury on adjoining Eden Street, site of the 5,000 gold coins.
+Captain Mattison, the secret slaver, lived just around the corner from Southern sympathizer Saulsbury on adjoining Eden Street, the site of the 5,000 gold coins.

-At the war’s end Saulsbury would buy the Eden Street treasure home from secret slaver Captain Mattison, his rebel brother-in-arms.
+At the war’s end, Saulsbury would buy the Eden Street treasure home from secret slaver Captain Mattison, his rebel brother-in-arms.